Duke University Job Descriptions

 Safety and Ethics

-Serves as an expert resource and may provide training to research program team members who, develop and submit documentation and information for IRB review, prepare and submit documents needed for regulatory and safety reporting to sponsors and other agencies, identify and document adverse event information, conduct, document, and develop consent for participants for all types of studies.
+Serves as an expert resource and may provide training to research program team members who, develop and submit documentation and information for Institutional Review Board (IRB) review, prepare and submit documents needed for regulatory and safety reporting to sponsors and other agencies, identify and document adverse event information, conduct, document, and develop consent for participants for all types of studies.

 Data

-Serves as an expert resource and may provide training to research program team members regarding ECRF and EDC design, data management and cleaning, data security and provenance, data standards, data flow, and return of results.
+Serves as an expert resource and may provide training to research program team members regarding electronic case report forms (ECRFs) and electronic data capture systems (EDCs) design, data management and cleaning, data security and provenance, data standards, common data elements, data workflow, data corrections, data queries, data quality assurance, and return of results.

-Works with the CRU or departmental leadership to ensure that data is shared according to best practices and guidelines.
+Works with the Clinical Research Unit (CRU) or departmental leadership to ensure that data is shared according to best practices and guidelines and is aligned with FAIR data and open science principles.

 Predicts areas of data flow vulnerability.
-Determines areas where data provenance may be compromised, and helps staff work through solutions.
-Ensures that staff are familiar with data flow resources at Duke.
+Determines areas where data provenance may be compromised and helps staff work through solutions.
+Ensures that staff are familiar with data workflow resources at Duke.

 Seeks out, integrates, and applies new technical knowledge towards innovation and performance improvement for research program, as relevant.